A Trajectory-Based Bayesian Approach to Multi-Objective Hyperparameter Optimization with Epoch-Aware Trade-Offs: Numerical Experiments

-For each task, Figure \ref{fig-ByTimeSurrogate} plots the performance of each algorithm against time over 20 independent replications.
-In our analysis, we exclude the algorithm computation overhead and prioritize the cumulative model training time as the latter is the most computationally expensive part and typically dominates the total time spent on hyperparameter optimization.
+Figure \ref{fig-ByTimeSurrogate} compares algorithm performance over 20 independent replications, measured against cumulative model training time (excluding algorithm overhead) since model training is generally more computationally expensive and dominates hyperparameter optimization costs.
 This ensures a clearer understanding of how optimization efforts scale with the model complexity, thereby facilitating a more insightful comparison across different models and optimization methods.
 Besides the enhanced MOBO methods, we also implement a variant of TMOBO, named TMOBO-nES, which does not have an early stopping mechanism and trains each sampled setting for the maximum number of epochs.
-We note that TMOBO and TMOBO-nES spend more time in initialization as they train the initial settings thoroughly to capture the trajectory characteristics at the initial stage.
-Despite the initialization, given the same wall-clock time budget, TMOBO achieves significantly lower HV difference than the other enhanced MOBO methods across all tasks.
-In the meantime, the average performance of TMOBO surpasses its variant TMOBO-nES, which shows the advantage of using an early stopping mechanism.
+We note that TMOBO and TMOBO-nES spend more time in initialization as they train the initial settings thoroughly to capture the trajectory characteristics.
+Despite the initialization, given the same time budget, TMOBO achieves significantly lower HV difference than the other enhanced MOBO methods across all tasks.
+Meanwhile, the average performance of TMOBO surpasses TMOBO-nES, which shows the advantage of using an early stopping mechanism.
 While TMOBO-nES aims to learn better about trajectory characteristics through full model training, the early stopping mechanism enables TMOBO to save effort by terminating non-contributed training to explore more regions of interest.

+We further apply TMOBO, TMOBO-nES, and $q$NEHVI-T to a more challenging CNN-based task: tuning MobileNetV2 \citep{sandler2018mobilenet} on CIFAR-10 image dataset by optimizing learning rate, momentum, weight decay, batch size, and training epochs.
+However, unlike LCBench experiments, here we measure total wall-clock time, including CNN training and algorithm overhead.
+Figure \ref{fig-CNN Time} shows that after 35,000 seconds, both TMOBO and TMOBO-nES surpass qNEHVI-T in HV difference, with TMOBO converging faster early on due to early stopping.
+Though TMOBO-nES eventually matches TMOBO’s performance, the latter’s efficiency in the initial phase highlights its practical advantage for computationally expensive tasks.
+Given the inherent complexity of this CNN-based task, we believe these results provide strong evidence for the scalability and practical applicability of TMOBO.